SantiMunin/open311simplewrapper/README.md

 Usage
 --------------

-If you compile the project you will find a jreport-version.jar in /target.
+If you compile the project you will find the .jar in `/target/jreport-*.jar`.
 Just import it in your application and start hacking!

 To start using the library you need to use is the `Jreport` class.
 ```java